tomaszzielinski/docs/django-best-practices.markdown

     [[more]](https://docs.djangoproject.com/en/1.3/ref/databases/#creating-your-tables)

-* You can make the InnoDB engine the default one in my.cnf file, and you don't even have to modify the global my.cnf but use a [custom config file](https://docs.djangoproject.com/en/1.3/ref/databases/#connecting-to-the-database) for you Django project.
+* You can make the InnoDB engine the default one in my.cnf file, and you don't even have to modify the global my.cnf but use a [custom config file](https://docs.djangoproject.com/en/1.3/ref/databases/#connecting-to-the-database) for your Django project.

 ## Forms